nbrdsong/rnotify/README.md

 - Open the R script you want to run in RStudio.
 - Make sure the script file is saved.
 - Go to Tools → Addins → Run Script with Notification (under RNOTIFY).
 - The script runs in your Console.
-When finished, you will hear a beep and a Reminders notification will be scheduled for you.
+When finished, you will hear a beep and a Reminders notification will be scheduled for you in your default list in the Reminders app.

 Console output: